-GOAL 1: Create accessible high quality regional data for Mount Rogers by June 30, 2018

-Eliminate duplication of data.
+GOAL 1: Create accessible high quality regional data for Mount Rogers by June 30, 2018 Eliminate duplication of data.
 Provide real time data (improve quality).

-Strategy Responsibility Key Contact/ Convener Timeline Activity Outcome/ Output Measurements Progress Status Create job description that captures the regions data needs New River/Mount Rogers Workforce Development Board (NRMRWDB) Virginia's Industrial Advancement Alliance (VIAA) Josh Lewis (VIAA)Marty Holliday (NRMRWDB) Aug 31, 2016 The job description will be complete.
-Job description is complete.
-Create buy-in and support for this position more data-driven decision making NRMRWDBVIAA Josh LewisMarty Holliday Dec 31, 2016 Executive board/localities will be in support of adding the new position in the region.
-Establish Funding for position and data tools NRMRWDB VIAA Ilture that supports data-driven of Josh Lewis Marty Holliday June 30, 2017 Utilization of funding from multiple sources Create a dashboard/ website to house and disseminate information (interface) EDP in each locality VIAA NRMRWDB Josh Lewis Marty Holliday Dec 31, 2017 Dashboard/Website will be live.
-Develop a process/timeline for updating information and handling requests EDP in each localityVIAANRMRWDB partners Josh LewisMarty Holliday June 30, 2018 Data requests will be made through one website.
+Objective A: Hire a quality data savvy research manager for Mount Rogers region Strategy Responsibility Key Contact/ Convener Timeline Activity Outcome/ Output Measurements Progress Status Create job description that captures the regions data needs New River/Mount Rogers Workforce Development Board (NRMRWDB) and aCorridor Josh Lewis (aCorridor) Marty Holliday (NRMRWDB) Aug 31, 2016 The job description will be complete.
+Create buy-in and support for this position more data-driven decision making NRMRWDB and aCorridor Josh Lewis Marty Holliday Dec 31, 2016 Executive board/localities will be in support of adding the new position in the region.
+Establish Funding for position and data tools NRMRWDB and aCorridor Josh Lewis Marty Holliday June 30, 2017 Utilization of funding from multiple sources Objective B: Develop c ulture that supports data-drive n decision making Create a dashboard/ website to house and disseminate information (interface) EDP in each locality, aCorridor, and Josh Lewis Marty Holliday Dec 31, 2017 Dashboard/Website will be live.
+Develop a process/timeline for updating information and handling requests EDP in each locality, aCorridor, and NRMRWDB partners Josh Lewis Marty Holliday June 30, 2018 Data requests will be made through one website.
 Process will be tested an implemented with continued monitoring to ensure efficiency and effective use of the information.